Donald, British Columbia: Railway

 At Donald, CP received a 88 acre grant and purchased a further 502 acre.
 By November 1884, the westward advance of the CP rail head had passed through Donald and reached Beavermouth.
 That winter, Donald remained the terminus for rail service.

-Donald became a divisional point on the boundary between the Western and the Pacific Divisions and Mountain and Pacific times.
+Donald became a divisional point on the boundary between the Western and the Pacific Divisions and Mountain and Pacific Time zones.
 The infrastructure included a 12-stall roundhouse and railway workshops.
 Ballasting of the track from Donald to Revelstoke did not occur until 1887.